 Careful, though: Don’t turn things off willy-nilly.
 For example, you might think, “Hey, I don’t need to back up my data from the Cards app!”
 And you may well be right.
 But if you were to learn that, after an iCloud restore, your old photo cards were now but a memory, you’d be crushed.

-If you use iCloud as your primary email account, you may have your work cut out for you: All that mail counts against your iCloud quota.
+If you use iCloud as your primary email account, you may have your work cut out for you.
+All that mail counts against your iCloud quota.
 If you don’t regularly archive email offline, prune attachments, and delete what’s deletable, Mail may gobble up an increasingly large percentage of your iCloud quota.
-I don’t use iCloud Mail, but I found that it was—at first—claiming about 20MB of storage space.
-I logged in to iCloud.com and cleared out my initial welcome message and a few other test messages to whittle that number down, though it never hit zero: I do use my iCloud account for syncing Notes between devices, and that data counts against the Mail tally, too.
+And when you’re deleted messages, remember to empty the trash to actually free up the space.

 Freedom can be free

-Combine these tricks—disable Camera Roll backups, curate which apps get to back up their data to iCloud, limit what types of data you sync with iCloud, and prune unneeded iCloud mail, and check you Mac’s iCloud Drive usage—and you can dramatically shrink the space required to back up your devices with iCloud.
+Combine these tricks—disable Photo Library backups, curate which apps get to back up their data to iCloud, limit what types of data you sync with iCloud, prune unneeded iCloud mail, and check you Mac’s iCloud Drive usage—and you can dramatically shrink the space required to back up your devices with iCloud.

 But if you just can’t trim enough iCloud-stored data to fit everything you need, Apple is always happy to let you pay for more space, and you can buy more space directly on your iOS device in the Settings app.